Archdiocesan Shrine of Santa Teresa de Avila

 The Archdiocesan Shrine of Santa Teresa de Avila, previously known as Santa Teresa de Avila Church, is a Roman Catholic church located in Talisay, Cebu, Philippines.
+It is under the jurisdiction of the Archdiocese of Cebu.
 Built in 1836 until 1848, architecturally, the church is in classical Graeco-Roman style, featuring the facade's two bell towers connected by a porch with two supporting columns on the foyer.
-On October 15, 2007, it was declared an Archdiocesan Shrine and pilgrims could receive plenary indulgence for a year.
+On October 15, 2007, it was declared an archdiocesan shrine and pilgrims could receive plenary indulgence for a year.